jjccero/pbrl/README.md

 ### Off-policy algorithms' Tricks

 * Infinite MDPs (`done_real = done & (episode_steps < max_episode_steps)`)
+* DistributionalReplayBuffer (A distributed experience replay buffer is implemented in the `pbrl.pbt` module, which allows some off-policy algorithms to collect samples through sub processes.)

 ### Population Based Training (PBT)

+PBT implements communication between multiple processes by creating pipelines of multiple parent-child processes.
+This needs to pass the working function of the child process to the constructor of PBT.
+The parameters of the working function can be passed through the constructor of PBT, and then the run method of PBT executes the listening of the child process command.
+It is strongly recommended that PBT fix random seeds after instantiation.
+PBT can be inherited, and the run method is rewritten to handle the logic of the corresponding work functions, which means that some methods of PBT will not be used when unnecessary.

 * **_select()_** Ranked by mean episodic rewards.
 Agents in the bottom 20% copy the top 20%.
 * **_explore()_** Each hyperparameter is randomly perturbed by a factor of 1.2 or 0.8.